 When B cells respond to an infection, they mature and change into plasma cells.
 Plasma cells make the antibodies (also called immunoglobulins) that help the body attack and kill germs.
-Lymphocytes can be found in many areas of the body, such as lymph nodes, the bone marrow, the intestines, and the bloodstream.
+Lymphocytes are in many areas of the body, such as lymph nodes, the bone marrow, the intestines, and the bloodstream.
 Plasma cells, however, are mainly found in the bone marrow.
 Bone marrow is the soft tissue inside some hollow bones.
 In addition to plasma cells, normal bone marrow has cells that make the different normal blood cells.

 In multiple myeloma, the overgrowth of plasma cells in the bone marrow can crowd out normal blood-forming cells, leading to low blood counts.
 This can cause anemia – a shortage of red blood cells.
 People with anemia become pale, weak, and fatigued.
 Multiple myeloma can also cause the level of platelets in the blood to become low (called thrombocytopenia).
 This can lead to increased bleeding and bruising.
 Another condition that can develop is leukopenia – a shortage of normal white blood cells.
 This can lead to problems fighting infections.

 Myeloma cells also interfere with cells that help keep the bones strong.
 Bones are constantly being remade to keep them strong.
 Two major kinds of bone cells normally work together to keep bones healthy and strong.
 The cells that lay down new bone are called osteoblasts.
 The cells that break down old bone are called osteoclasts.
 Myeloma cells make a substance that tells the osteoclasts to speed up dissolving the bone.
 Since the osteoblasts do not get a signal to put down new bone, old bone is broken down without new bone to replace it.
 This makes the bones weak and they break easily.
 Fractured bones are a major problem in people with myeloma.
-This increase in bone break-down can also raise calcium levels in the blood (problems caused by high calcium levels are discussed in the section “How is multiple myeloma diagnosed?”).
+This increase in bone break-down can also raise calcium levels in the blood.
+(Problems caused by high calcium levels are discussed in the section “How is multiple myeloma diagnosed?”)

 Abnormal plasma cells do not protect the body from infections.
 As mentioned before, normal plasma cells produce antibodies that attack germs.
 For example, if you developed pneumonia, normal plasma cells would produce antibodies aimed at the specific bacteria that were causing the illness.
 These antibodies help the body attack and kill the bacteria.
 In multiple myeloma, the myeloma cells crowd out the normal plasma cells, so that antibodies to fight the infection can’t be made.
 The antibody made by the myeloma cells does not help fight infections.
-That is because the myeloma cells are just many copies of the same plasma cell —- all making copies of the same exact (or monoclonal) antibody.
+That’s because the myeloma cells are just many copies of the same plasma cell – all making copies of the same exact (or monoclonal) antibody.

 The antibody made by myeloma cells can harm the kidneys.
 This can lead to kidney damage and even kidney failure.